Aubergine & Chickpea Tagine

 Recipe:

-Cut the aubergine into roughly 2cm chunks, then add them to a hot pan with 2 tbsp of olive oil.
-Season with a generous pinch of salt and fry on medium heat for 5 minutes until golden brown.
+Cut the aubergine into chunks roughly 2cm big, then add them to a hot pan with 2 tbsp of olive oil.
+Season with a generous pinch of salt, and fry on medium heat for 5 minutes until golden brown.

-Add in the spices, stir well to cook them out for 30 seconds before adding in the garlic, stock, chopped tomato and raisins.
+Add the spices and stir well for 30 seconds before adding the garlic, stock, chopped tomato and raisins.
 Bring to a boil then reduce the heat and simmer for 10 minutes, stirring often.

-Add the chickpeas to the tagine and continue cooking on low heat for a further 5 minutes.
+Add the chickpeas to the tagine.
+Continue cooking on a low heat for another 5 minutes.

-To serve, fluff up the couscous with a fork, then divide it between two dishes.
+Fluff up the couscous with a fork and divide it between two dishes.
 Add a spoonful of the tagine on top and finish with a sprinkle of flaked almonds and chopped parsley.
+Enjoy!

 How to store